maxime-filippini/pipedreams/posts/2025/06-27-building-a-document-factory.md

 end
 ```

-This approach works fine for **very simple use cases**, but it will very quickly become a nightmare to maintain, as we have to handle the string conversion ourselves, we do not benefit from any kind of syntax highlighting, and accepting unescaped user input may lead to them injecting scripts in our documents, which will execute in Chrome, and potentially wreck havoc in our system.
+This approach works fine for **very simple use cases**, but it will very quickly become a nightmare to maintain, as we do not get to enjoy any kind of syntax highlighting.
+We'd also have to make sure every user input is escaped properly, as unescaped user input may lead to them injecting scripts in our documents, which will execute in Chrome during conversion, and potentially wreak havoc in our system.

+> Imagine someone supplying something like this for `doc_title`:
+>
+> ```html
+> </title>
+>   <script>alert("some malicious script")</script>
+> <title>
+> ```
+>
+> This is a simple Javascript injection, made way too easy by interpolating unescaped Elixir strings into HTML.

 The safer and more maintainable option is to use **HTML templates**.
-In Python, we have libraries like Jinja2 that allow us to do just that.
-In Elixir, we leverage on the amazing [`Phoenix`](https://www.phoenixframework.org/) framework, which ships with a Component model that allows us to write Elixir in HTML templates, written using [`HEEx`](https://hexdocs.pm/phoenix/components.html).
+In Python, we have libraries like [`Jinja2`](https://jinja.palletsprojects.com/en/stable/) that allow us to do just that.
+In Elixir, we leverage on the amazing [`Phoenix`](https://www.phoenixframework.org/) framework, which ships with a component model that allows us to write Elixir in HTML templates, written using [`HEEx`](https://hexdocs.pm/phoenix/components.html).

-To build a Phoenix HTML component, we simply add `use Phoenix.Component` at the
-top of our module, and define a function that will return a HEEx template (defined using the `~H` [sigil](https://hexdocs.pm/elixir/sigils.html)).
-A HEEx template is HTML written in a string but that allows us to compose these components, evaluate loops, etc.
+To build a Phoenix HTML component, we simply add `use Phoenix.Component` at the top of our module, and define a function that will return a HEEx template (defined using the `~H` [sigil](https://hexdocs.pm/elixir/sigils.html)).
+A HEEx template is HTML written in a string but that allows us to compose these components, evaluate loops, etc. In our editor, we also benefit from HTML syntax highlighting for those strings, even if they're written in a `.ex` file.

 For example, the `LinkList` component below will render a title and a list of links based on arguments provided by the user (here `title` and `links`).